rdkit/UGM_2016/README.md

 Bonus material, not actually from the UGM:

-A brief introduction to the RDKit: [Brief Introduction.ipynb](Brief Introduction.ipynb)
+A brief introduction to the RDKit: [Notebooks/Brief Introduction.ipynb](Notebooks/Brief Introduction.ipynb)

 - - - - - - -
 **An RDKit-centric intro to git and github**